Tellusant/docs/beige/index.md

 ![November 2025](assets/images/tellusant-fed-beige-book-summary-2025-11.svg)

 The November 2025 report continues to show significant weakness, for the sixth period in a row.
-It ranks 80th of the 83 periods we have analyzed since beginning of 2016.
-Discounting two covid periods, it is the second worst in our dataset (June 2026 being the worst).
+It ranks 77th of the 86 periods we have analyzed since beginning of 2016.
+Discounting covid, June 2025 is the worst).

 Only three district show economic expansion:
 - Richmond